kklimonda/neutron/TESTING.rst

 should be validated, and all interaction with the daemon should be via a REST client.

-The neutron/tests/tempest/api directory was copied from the Tempest project around the Kilo timeframe.
+neutron/tests/api was copied from the Tempest project.
 At the time, there was an overlap of tests between the Tempest and Neutron repositories.
 This overlap was then eliminated by carving out a subset of resources that belong to Tempest, with the rest in Neutron.

 API tests that belong to Tempest deal with a subset of Neutron's resources: